Eurhinosaurus: Palaeobiology

 Like other ichthyosaurs, Eurhinosaurus was a high-speed swimmer, using the lateral oscillations of their caudal fluke on a flexible tail stock for swimming.
 The postcranial morphology of Eurhinosaurus was intermediate between those of very fast-swimmers and slower, more flexible predators.
 Eurhinosaurus had a slender fusiform body with long limbs and fluke.
 Neural spines of fluke vertebrae were very short and almost erect.
 The relatively large hind limbs of Eurhinosaurus suggested their use in steering and probably propulsion at a very low speed.
 The swimming style of Eurhinosaurus was thunniform.
 Their hypocercal caudal fin, which was mounted on the narrow peduncle, moved through the water in a sinuous curve by the powerful muscles of the posterior trunk and the anterior tail region.
 From this motion, a strong force would be generated to push Eurhinosaurus forward.

 Like other ichthyosaurs, Eurhinosaurus probably was a deep diver.
-Eurhinosaurus has a very large orbit with sclerotic ring, a circular shaped bone that was embedded in their eye.
-The sclerotic ring was probably used to maintain the shape of their eyes against the high pressure in the deep sea while they were diving.
+Eurhinosaurus has a very large orbit with scleral ring, a circular shaped bone that was embedded in their eye.
+The scleral ring was probably used to maintain the shape of their eyes against the high pressure in the deep sea while they were diving.
 The big eye of Eurhinosaurus suggested that they had very good visual capacity, which helped them see clearly in the dark environment of the deep sea.